DX-BR/Squad44ServerTool/README.md

-# Squad44 Server Tool
+# Squad44 Server Tool 🚀

-A simple and efficient tool for managing Squad44 game servers.
+A simple and efficient tool for managing Squad44 game servers. 🎮

-## Features
+## Features ✨

-- Server management and configuration
+- Server management and configuration ⚙️
-- Mod installation and management
+- Mod installation and management 🔧
-- Multiple language support
+- Multiple language support 🌍
-- User-friendly interface with light theme
+- User-friendly interface with light theme 🌞

-## Requirements
+## Requirements 📋

-- Windows 10 or higher
+- Windows 10 or higher 💻
-- .NET 8.0 or higher
+- .NET 8.0 or higher 📦
-- SteamCMD (automatically installed if not present)
+- SteamCMD (automatically installed if not present) 🔽
-- Internet connection for server updates and mod downloads
+- Internet connection for server updates and mod downloads 🌐

-## Installation
+## Installation ⚙️

-1. Download the latest release from the releases page
+1. Download the latest release from the [releases page](https://github.com/DX-BR/Squad44ServerTool/releases) 📥
-2. Extract the files to your preferred location
+2. Extract the files to your preferred location 📂
-3. Run `Squad44ServerTool.exe`
+3. Run `Squad44ServerTool.exe` 🖥️

-## Usage
+## Usage 🎯

-### Server Management
+### Server Management ⚙️
-- Configure server settings through the Server tab
+- Configure server settings through the **Server tab** 🛠️
-- Start, stop, and restart your server
+- Start, stop, and restart your server 🔄
-- Monitor server status and logs
+- Monitor server status and logs 📊

-### Mod Management
+### Mod Management 🎮
-- Browse and install mods from the Mods tab
+- Browse and install mods from the **Mods tab** 🔍
-- Enable or disable installed mods
+- Enable or disable installed mods ✔️❌
-- Update mods automatically
+- Update mods automatically 🔄

-### Settings
+### Settings ⚙️
-- Change interface language
+- Change interface language 🌐
-- Configure application preferences
+- Configure application preferences 🔧
-- Set file paths for game and server files
+- Set file paths for game and server files 📁

-## Support
+## Support 🆘

-For issues, questions, or feature requests, please open an issue on our GitHub repository.
+For issues, questions, or feature requests, please open an issue on our GitHub repository. 📬